CheVeraId/domainauth-spec/draft-narea-domainauth.md

 # Member Id Bundle

 The Member Id Bundle is a self-contained message that provides all the information needed for a member to produce verifiable signatures.
-It is serialised using ASN.1 DER encoding with the following structure:
+It is serialised using ASN.1 with the following structure:

 ~~~~~~~
 MemberIdBundle ::= SEQUENCE {